o-jasper/o-jasper.github.io/blog/_posts/2014-05-07-show-up-jobs.md

 With RANDAO, i reckon (1) is the best way to go by far.
 Other contracts depend on it, and it doesnt involve many people directly.

+*Added note*, for the record, this is all open to discussion, of course!